Friday, 29 August 2025

 We had been hoping to see a mature male lion, but he was nowhere to be seen.

-Back at the lodge reakfast was welcomed with gusto.
+Back at the lodge breakfast was welcomed with gusto.
 They had everything, even someone carving off smoked salmon from a large fillet.
 We ate like kings and just had some cheese and crackers for lunch while we watched the warthogs outside our room.

-These were all on a Long Island fluvial island in the middle of the Chobe river.
+These were all on a Long Island fluvial island in the middle of the Chobe River.
 The island has some floating parts and has water running through it, hence the abundance of life.

-And then we found lions again, this time we were further away, but they were more active, the video is a bit pixelated as I had to zoom in to see them.
+And then we found lions again, this time we were further away, but they were more active.
+The video is a bit pixelated as I had to zoom in to see them.

 And then we came across a bloat of hippo who looked like they were settling down for a nap.
 But the baby in the centre wasn’t quite ready for a sleep.

 Happy little Chappy.
-Actually it is probably a girly or it would have been chomped on by the bull hippo.
+Actually, it is probably a girly, or it would have been chomped on by the bull hippo.

-So after an ordinary start we found our selves once again in awe of the animal kingdom.
+So after an ordinary start, we found ourselves once again in awe of the animal kingdom.

-And of course the obligatory African sunset.
+And of course, the obligatory African sunset.

 Tuesday, 26 August 2025